joshrp/moonlight-docs/Frequently-Asked-Questions.md

+## Information on NVIDIA's GameStream End of Service Notification

+See the dedicated [GameStream End of Service Notification FAQ](https://github.com/moonlight-stream/moonlight-docs/wiki/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ) page.

 ## What is Moonlight?

 Moonlight is an unofficial third-party open-source client for the NVIDIA SHIELD streaming software that comes included with GeForce Experience.
 GeForce Experience uses the NVENC hardware on NVIDIA GPUs and custom tuned software to provide low-latency high-quality PC streaming.